Sue Borchardt Bio

 Though I have fledged the LILA nest, I continue to deepen my skills in using animation and visual narrative as a means of revealing and deepening shared knowledge.
 My belief that most challenges are learning (or unlearning) challenges has only deepened over the years, sparking an interest in sensemaking tools, models, and frameworks like the cynefin framework, Wardley (strategy) mapping, polarity mapping, and design thinking tools.

-While I’m a one-person shop (handling script-writing/editing, drawing, animation, scoring, and video editing) I depend on collaborators for the up-front sense-making that serves as the raw material.
-I have been shifting away from contracts as it results in limiting access to important knowledge and thinking on only those organizations with very deep pockets.
+While I was a one-person shop (handling script-writing/editing, drawing, animation, scoring, and video editing) I depended on collaborators for the up-front sense-making that serves as the raw material.
+Around 2020, I shifted away from contracts as it seemed to limit access to important knowledge and thinking by being accessible only inside organizations or behind paywalls.
 Working collaboratively allows me to make my work is available online to anyone who wants to watch it (no pay-walls).
-This is made possible, in part, to folks who support my work on patreon.

 Here are some nice things people have written about me and my animations